 (10) An Honours award project or thesis completed by a candidate shall be examined by not less than two examiners, one of whom shall normally be external to the University.
 A candidate's supervisor(s) shall not examine the candidate's project or thesis.

-(12) A candidate who has reached the required standard of proficiency may, on the recommendation of the relevant Board of Assessors, be awarded Honours in one of the classifications specified in Rules Relating to Awards Rule 10, clause (18).
+(13) A candidate who has reached the required standard of proficiency may, on the recommendation of the relevant Committees of Examiners, be awarded Honours in one of the classifications specified in Rule 10, clause (18).
 In published lists, the names of candidates awarded the same grade of Honours shall be placed in alphabetical order.
-Under Rules Relating to Awards Rule 3, Section15 and Section 16 a student may query or appeal the class of Honours awarded.
+Under Rule 3, Section15 and Section 16 a student may query or appeal the class of Honours awarded.

-(15) An appeal to the Academic Board against discontinuation of enrolment must reach the University within three (3) months of the date of notification.
+(16) An appeal to the Academic Board Appeals Committee against discontinuation of enrolment must reach the University within 10 days of the date of notification to the student by School Board under clause (14).